-Tutorial: Investigate risky OAuth apps
+Tutorial: Investigate and remediate risky OAuth apps

 OAuth is an open standard for token-based authentication and authorization.
 OAuth enables a user's account information to be used by third-party services, without exposing the user's password.
 OAuth acts as an intermediary on behalf of the user, providing the service with an access token that authorizes specific account information to be shared.

-For example, an app that analyses the user’s calendar and gives him advice on how to become more productive needs access to the user’s calendar.
-Instead of providing the user’s credentials, OAuth enables the app to get access to the data based only on a token, which is generated when the user provides consent to a page as can be seen in the below picture.
+For example, an app that analyses the user's calendar and gives advice on how to become more productive, needs access to the user's calendar.
+Instead of providing the user's credentials, OAuth enables the app to get access to the data based only on a token, which is generated when the user provides consent to a page as can be seen in the below picture.

 Many third-party apps that might be installed by business users in your organization, request permission to access user information and data and sign in on behalf of the user in other cloud apps.
 When users install these apps, they often click accept without closely reviewing the details in the prompt, including granting permissions to the app.
 Accepting third-party app permissions is a potential security risk to your organization.

 For example, the following OAuth app consent page might look legitimate to the average user, however, "Google APIs Explorer" shouldn't need to request permissions from Google itself.
 So this indicates that the app might be a phishing attempt, not related to Google at all.